damoti/django-tsvector-field/README.rst

-**django-tsvector-field** is a drop-in replacement for Django's ``django.contrib.postgres.search.SearchVectorField`` and manages the database triggers to keep your ``tsvector`` columns updated automatically.
+**django-tsvector-field** is a drop-in replacement for Django's ``django.contrib.postgres.search.SearchVectorField`` and manages the database triggers to keep your search field updated automatically in the background.

 Installation